Validating Data and Stories

 Evaluating an NLU Model

-In addition to end-to-end testing, you can also test the natural language understanding (NLU) model separately.
+In addition to testing stories, you can also test the natural language understanding (NLU) model separately.
 Once your assistant is deployed in the real world, it will be processing messages that it hasn't seen in the training data.
 To simulate this, you should always set aside some part of your data for testing.
 You can split your NLU data into train and test sets using:

 Next, you can see how well your trained NLU model predicts the data from the test set you generated, using: